smhlana/the-mars-rover-challenge/README.md

 ### Prerequisites
 - Dotnet Core 3.1 SDK must be installed.
 - Visual Studio 2019 must be installed.
-- Git must be installed if you want to clone the repository, otherwise you can downloadt it as a zip.
+- Git must be installed if you want to clone the repository, otherwise you can download it as a zip.

 Use a command line interface (cmd, PowerShell etc.), follow the steps below: